Victoria County History

 Loving this slide - part of the conclusion to Adam Chapman's lecture this evening, looking at the formative role Victoria County History has played in historians' careers - then and now.

-For #MapMonday we have this delightful 1928 map showing parts of Hertfordshire produced by the North Metropolitan Electric Power Supply Company who provided electricity to the parts of London, Hertfordshire and Essex, from 1907 until 1948.
+For we have this delightful 1928 map showing parts of Hertfordshire produced by the North Metropolitan Electric Power Supply Company who provided electricity to the parts of London, Hertfordshire and Essex, from 1907 until 1948.

 Our LAST @CLACS Caribbean Studies Seminar of the semester.
 Please join us to round off what has been a fantastic year!
 With papers from the incredible Dr Amara Thornton Dr Joanne Norcup Dr Renée Landell Tré (he/him) 🇬🇩🇯🇲 Olivier Marboeuf Safiya Kamaria Kinshasa